2022 World Cup of Pool

-The 2022 World Cup of Pool will be a professional pool doubles tournament, and the 15th edition of the World Cup of Pool.
-The event will be contested by 32 pairs representing different nations, and will take place at the Brentwood Centre in Brentwood, England, from 14 to 19 June 2022.
+The 2022 World Cup of Pool was a professional pool doubles tournament, and the 15th edition of the World Cup of Pool.
+The event was contested by 32 pairs representing different nations, and took place at the Brentwood Centre in Brentwood, England, from 14 to 19 June 2022.

 The German team of Joshua Filler and Thorsten Hohmann were defending their 2021 title, but were knocked out in the second round to the Dutch pairing of Niels Feijen and Marc Bijsterbosch.

 Prize fund

 The total prize money for the event: